Skip to contents

 The function has nine available models, which will be fitted according to the options set in the arguments:

-1. Entry-mean model : fitted when repl = NULL, reg = NULL and year = NULL: $$y = \mu + g + l + \varepsilon$$ Where \(y\) is the phenotype, \(\mu\) is the intercept, \(g\) is the genotypic effect, \(l\) is the location (or environment) effect, and \(\varepsilon\) is the residue (which contains the genotype-by-location interaction, in this case).
+1. Entry-mean model : fitted when repl = NULL, reg = NULL and year = NULL: $$y = \mu + g + l + \varepsilon$$ Where \(y\) is the phenotype, \(\mu\) is the intercept, \(g\) is the genotypic effect, \(l\) is the location (or environment) effect, and \(\varepsilon\) is the error (which contains the genotype-by-location interaction, in this case).

 2. Randomized complete blocks design : fitted when repl is a single string.
 It will fit different models depending if reg and year are NULL: